withoutasoundd/Cryptography/README.md

 # Cryptography

-Simple python program that has some cryptography algorithms;

-Enables you to encode/decode using few algorithms.
+CMD based tool that allows you to encode/decode information using 6 powerful cryptography algorithms.